Israel-Beni/Mixed_Messages/README.md

 ### Setup

-Clone this repository to your desktop and run `npm install` command to install all the dependencies.
+* Clone this repository to your desktop and run `npm install` command to install all the dependencies.
+* Run `npm install node-fetch` in order to use the AJAX `fetch()` function to request data form `Type.fit` API.

 ### Inspiration